Courses and Course Materials

 This course is designed to develop knowledge of organic reaction mechanisms.
 This interactive course involves some lectures, but enforces student learning through intensive arrow-pushing sessions with students at the board.
 Current topics include: electrocyclic reactions, Woodward-Hoffman rules, sigmatropic reactions, migration reactions, neighboring group effects, carbanions and free radicals, carbenes, carbenoids, nitrenes, six-membered heterocyclic rings, five-membered heterocyclic rings.

-CHEM 170: NSF Writing Workshop
+Biophysics 170: NSF Writing Workshop

 First-year students meet weekly to hone their grant-writing skills with the objective of submitting a fellowship proposal to the National Science Foundation.

 PHARM CHEM 206: Laboratory Rotation

 CHEM 219: Special Topics in Chemical Biology (mini courses)